Chief Executive Officer

 Wolfe holds a B.A. degree from Lycoming College in Williamsport, PA, a Master of Divinity degree from Pacific School of Religion in Berkeley, CA, and a Ph.D. in Higher Education Administration from Syracuse University.
 Wolfe is an ordained elder in full connection with the Upper New York Conference of the United Methodist Church.
 He was ordained in 1980.

-Wolfe is married to the Rev. Marilyn N. Wolfe, LMSW, who is an ordained elder in full connection in the Upper NY Conference.
-They have two daughters, Erin Wolfe Barkan and Kimberly Wolfe.
-His personal interests include flying and sailing.
+He is married to the Rev. Marilyn N. Wolfe, LCSW, who is an ordained elder in full connection in the Upper NY Conference of the United Methodist Church.
+They have two daughters, Erin Barkan and Kimberly Wolfe, two sons-in-law, and a granddaughter.